 WIDE: Mouse being placed under the dissecting microscope.

-SCOPE: to be provided by the authors: Ribs being cut along the sternum to the lower extremities.
+SCOPE: to be provided by the authors: Ribs being cut perpendicular to the spinal cord.

 SCOPE: to be provided by the authors: Vertebra being cut and ganglion is exposed.

 To peel off the spinal cord and further dislodge the peripheral nerves, use the Dumont mini-forceps to gently roll the spinal cord [1] and pull out the nerves one by one, starting with the caudal part of the spinal cord [2].
 Videographer: This step is important!